theiconic/name-parser/README.md

 meaning that effectively the salutation may occur within the first half of the name parts.

+## Tips
+### Dealing with names in different languages
+The parser is primarily built around the patterns of english names but tries to be compatible with names in other languages.
+Problems occur with different salutations, last name prefixes, suffixes etc. or in some cases even with the parsing order.

+To solve problems with salutations, last name prefixes and suffixes you can create a separate language definition file and inject it when instantiating the parser, see 'Setting Languages' above and compare the existing language files as examples.

+To deal with parsing order you may want to reformat the input string, e.g. by simply splitting it into words and reversing their order.
+You can even let the parser run over the original string and then over the reversed string and then pick the best results from either of the two resulting name objects.
+E.g. the salutation from the one and the lastname from the other.

+The name parser has no in-built language detection.
+However, you may already ask the user for their nationality in the same form.
+If you do that you may want to narrow the language definition files passed into the parser to the given language and maybe a fallback like english.
+You can also use this information to prepare the input string as outlined above.

+Alternatively, Patrick Schur as a [PHP language detection library](https://github.com/patrickschur/language-detection) that seems to deliver astonishing results.
+It won't give you much luck if you run it over the the name input string only, but if you have any more text from the person in their actual language, you could use this to detect the language and then proceed as above.

 ## License

 THE ICONIC Name Parser library for PHP is released under the MIT License.